 I’m smitten with the idea that stories don’t have to just disappear, feeding into that dark pattern of addictive patterns served up by social media platforms like Facebook and Instagram.

 I’m smitten with the visual, multi-media, web nature of this immersive, beautiful, storytelling platform.
-AMP Stories efficiently coalesces some of the greatest qualities the web has to offer:
+Web Stories efficiently coalesces some of the greatest qualities the web has to offer:

 - Fast, beautiful, and engaging content for content publishers